ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditor.md

 </td><td>

-Full set of  in effect for this editor.
+Full set of [editor options](./ts-json.ijsoneditoroptions.md) in effect for this editor.

 </td></tr>